lionelmace/ibmcloud-labs/labs/Lab VPC/README.md

     ```

-# Step 2 - Connect to IBM Cloud
+# 2 - Connect to IBM Cloud

 1. Login to IBM Cloud
     ```